TEAMCraft-net/Minethefa/README.md

 Stay tuned for updates!

 # Installation
-1. Download: Once released, download the plugin from [link will be here].
+1. **Download**: Once released, download the plugin from [link will be here].
-2. Install: Place the plugin .jar file in your server's plugins folder.
+2. **Install**: Place the plugin .jar file in your server's plugins folder.
-3. Run: Start or restart your server.
+3. **Run**: Start or restart your server.
 Configuration files will generate automatically.

 # License
 This plugin is currently closed-source and not available for public use.
 Release and licensing details will be updated once development is complete.